Motorcycle in Ireland – home time part 4

 Here comes the rain

 Nonetheless, despite the change in weather, the rainfall wasn’t enough to make riding a problem.
-Not being a problem didnt make it ideal either, so I decided to change my plan.
+Not being a problem didn’t make it ideal either, so I decided to change my plan.
 The change of plan essentially involved cutting out the loop around Lough Corrib and replacing it with a more direct route to Gullanes Hotel.
-Consequently I knocked off a couple of hours of my ‘riding day’ and checked in early at around 3pm.
+Consequently I knocked a couple off hours of my ‘riding day’ and checked in early at around 3pm.

 Gullanes Hotel was relatively large when compared to the sort of accomodation I normally stay in when travelling.
 The welcome at reception was warm and homely.